DropbearWithALaptop/Eclipse/README.md

-# this is an animation of an eclipse made in Java
+# This is an animation of an eclipse made in Java